-For me, when I splurge on a dish like this (instead of with something like chocolate cake), it’s always worth it and is so much more satisfying!
+For me, when I splurge on a dish like this (instead of something like chocolate cake), it’s always worth it and is so much more satisfying!

 And let me tell you, this dish is definitely worth it.
 Plus, it’s a fast and easy meal to cook.
 I don’t know about you – but that means that it’s high on my list of recipes.

 Another reason why I like it is that it works so well with frozen salmon.
 I typically buy frozen salmon because I can get wild caught salmon for far less when it’s frozen than when it’s fresh.
 Plus, I don’t have to use it right away.
 I can get it when it comes on sale and use it in the next couple of months to add variety to our meals.

 This salmon is perfectly poached in coconut milk.
 The curry flavor is mild and isn’t spicy but is enough that you can really enjoy it.
 Since it’s not too spicy, my kids could enjoy it as well.
 The flavor was the best part, but a close second was that I had this on the table in less than 30 minutes!